snay2/ward-bulletin/README.md

 I wanted the config files to be such that I normally had to update almost every line, and the template such that I almost never had to modify it.
 This way it's easy to remember everything that needs to be updated and hard to mess up the things that shouldn't change.

-## TODO

-This version of the code is rather quick-and-dirty.
-I plan to refactor it to make it easier to read and maintain.